Mobile Populations

 Drawing from inter- and transdisciplinary research, Swiss TPH improves and adapts health services to the needs of mobile populations.
 Health interventions address mobile communities such as highland to urban labor migrants, people displaced by crisis and living in informal settings as well as mobile pastoralists from countries in the African, Asian and South-American regions.

-Improving Prevention and Control of Cystic Echinococcosis in Mongolia
+Brucellosis Prevention and Control Activities in Ethiopia